wushulin/ParaDIAG/README.md

-# ParaDIAG
+# ParaDiag
-ParaDIAG is a class of Parallel-in-Time (PinT) algorithms based on the diagonalization technique.
+ParaDiag is a class of Parallel-in-Time (PinT) algorithms based on the diagonalization technique.
-ParaDIAG can handle both the dissipative problems (e.g., the advection-diffusion equations), the purely wave equations (e.g., the acoustic equation), and optimal control of wave equations.
+ParaDiag can handle both the dissipative problems (e.g., the advection-diffusion equations), the purely wave equations (e.g., the acoustic equation), and optimal control of wave equations.
 If you used the same technique in other applications, we would be happy to add your codes to this list.